BeatrisIlieva/softuni-courseworks/README.md

 - Guest Users:

     For users who are not logged in, the user icon redirects them to a new page that encourages them to register or log in.

+1. Dynamic Navigation Bar:

+    The project features a dynamic navigation bar at the header, providing an intuitive and seamless user experience.
+The dropdown menu options are dynamically generated from the database, ensuring that any changes or additions are automatically reflected in the menu.

 9. Advanced Product Filtering and Real-time Availability Tracking: